billgraham5/sse_usage/README.md

 Important notes:

-- SIA subscriptions are also required for clients that access the internet through `PAC` configuration.
+- SIA subscriptions are also required for clients that access the internet through `PAC` configuration (not counted here(
 - SIA subscriptions are also required for clients that access the internet through a branch office tunnel into the `SSE` platform.
 - Those clients are **not** counted by this application.
 - The script assumes inactive Roaming Computers are configured to be auto-deleted after 60 days.
 Otherwise, they are counted.
 - It is generally considered a best practice to deploy the `Roaming Module` for DNS-layer protection, even when SIA traffic is acquired through another method.
+This is an effective way to count SIA users.

 ### Secure Private Access (`SPA`)